tnlong1997/326_examples/08_locallibrary_skeleton/README.md

 ```

 To run the examples in your programming environment first `cd` into
-the one of the Django projects and run the following:
+one of the Django projects and run the following:

 ```bash
 $ python3 manage.py runserver 0.0.0.0:8080